tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 like Docker Hub.

 Doing a test deployment will be fine with this setup.
 In case you want to deploy multiple times a day and fetch from the same IP address, you might run into rate limits at Docker Hub.
-In that case and in cases you prefer the use of a private image registry, you can configure such for [your target environment](../helmfile/environments/dev/values.yaml.gotmpl.sample) by setting
+In that case, and in case you prefer the use of a private image registry, you can configure these in [your target environment](../helmfile/environments/dev/values.yaml.gotmpl.sample) by setting
 - `global.imageRegistry` for a private image registry and
 - `global.helmRegistry` for a private Helm chart registry.